njayp/jobber/rfd.md

 The job runner is meant to run in a remote linux machine, so it has an accompanying client.
 The client sends commands over gRPC.

-#### Authorization
+#### Authentication

 The server and client authorize each other's certificates (mTLS).
 For this iteration, the CAs and certs are pre-generated.
+The client certificate functions as the client secret.
 Below is the server and client tls configuration.

 ```go
     // Server